intelliw/hsy-api.portal/api.sundaya.monitored.equipment/Implementation/Datasets/analytics/inverter_telemetry.md

 The consumer process transforms messages into JSON structure shown in the following sample.

-This consumer sends this message to the `analytics.inverter_monitoring` dataset table in the datawarehouse as an audit log, and to the `monitoring.inverter.dataset` message broker topic for further stream processing.
+This consumer sends this message to the `analytics.inverter_telemetry` dataset table in the datawarehouse as an audit log, and to the `monitoring.inverter.dataset` message broker topic for further stream processing.

 ```
 *** MESSAGE ***